esturcke/hcc-613-blog/content/project/keynote.md

 using Illustrator.
 Working in Keynote, however, was quick.
 Object snapping worked well and copying assets between slides was frictionless.
 I ran into a few problems.
-I wasn't able to figure out how to use animations to move the clock hands and I was a bit clumsy with the built in drawing tools.
+I wasn't able to figure out how to use animations to move the clock hands and I was a bit clumsy using the built-in drawing tools.

 ## Where I Would Use It

-A few years ago I read a number of blog posts where people where very excited about using Keynote as a prototyping tool.
+A few years ago I read a number of blog posts where people were very excited about using Keynote as a prototyping tool.
 It looked interesting, but I never gave it a go.
 I am pleased to find how easy it was to model the interaction.
-I've use Balsamiq a number of times at work, and I found Keynote much quicker to work with.
+I've used Balsamiq a number of times at work, and I found Keynote much quicker to work with.
 Snapping and resizing objects works very, as does duplicating and linking slides.
 My favorite tool for medium fidelity prototyping had been HTML/Javascript, but I think I might try using Keynote the next time